-- 1. Navigate to the <sca\install\dir>/Core/config directory, and then open the worker.properties file in a text editor. - 2.
-Configure the following properties based on your scheduling needs:
+1. Navigate to the <sca\install\dir>/Core/config directory, and then open the worker.properties file in a text editor.

 Property Name Description Default Value (hours) worker_cleanup_age Age (in hours) job files must be before they are removed from the sensor working directory 168 (or, one week) worker_cleanup interval Frequency with which the cleanup process runs 1